 d) the "deaffiliating" state indicating that the MCData user is no longer interested in the MCData group but the MCData user is still affiliated to the MCData group.

+Group document: when the group is not a regroup based on a preconfigured regroup, the term "group document" used within the present document refers to the group document for that group within the GMS as specified in 3GPP TS 24.481 [31]; when the group is a regroup based on a preconfigured group, the term "group document" used within the present document refers to the group document for the preconfigured group as specified in 3GPP TS 24.481 [31] restricted to the users or groups included in the regroup stored by the MCData server at the time of the regroup creation, see clause X.

 Group identity: An MCData group identity or a temporary MCData group identity.

 MCData client ID: is a globally unique identification of a specific MCData client instance.
 MCData client ID is a UUID URN as specified in IETF RFC 4122 [14].